nsapkota417/nsapkota417.github.io/_pages/about.md

   - **Data-prior guided vision architectures**
   - **Multimodal learning**

 I have published **15+ papers** in collaboration with hospital, biology, and anthropology labs.
-Additionally, I have mentored **5+ students** who went on to publish ML research and secure strong industry roles.
+Additionally, I have mentored **5+ students** who went on to publish ML research and secure academic/industry placements.

 I hold an **M.S. in CSE** from the University of Notre Dame, a **B.S. in Computer Science**, and a **B.S. in Mathematics** from the <a href="https://www.usm.edu/
 " target="_blank">**University of Southern Mississippi**</a>.